FrancescaRicter/ADL-Weather-Phenomena-Classification/README.md

     - NumPy
     - scikit-learn

-2. Required Files
+2. Required Streamlit library
-    Ensure you have the following files in your working directory:
+    Ensure you have the following library installed on your system:
-    - dataset.zip : Contains a sample of the data images from the final 13 different classes
-    - classes.npy : Encoding of the class labels
-    - WeatherPhenomena/trial_2/checkpoint.weights.h5 : Pre-trained model weights.
+    *pip install streamlit*

-3. Run the following command in terminal: python WeatherPhenomenaDemo.py
+3. Run the following command in terminal : streamlit run WeatherPhenomena-Demo.py

-4. When the application requestes it, provide the path to the image you want to get predictions for.
+4. Upload your image file and proceed with inference

 # Assignment 1 - Initiate